mautic/mautic-documentation/pages/02.Setup/03.Cron Jobs/docs.en.md

 php /path/to/mautic/bin/console mautic:iplookup:download
 ```

-### Cleanup Old Data
+### Clean up Old Data

-Cleanup a Mautic installation by purging old data.
+Clean up a Mautic installation by purging old data.
 Note that not all data is able to be purged.
 Currently supported are audit log entries, visitors (anonymous contacts), and visitor page hits.
 Use `--dry-run` to view the number of records to be purged before making any changes.

 Use ‘--gdpr’ flag to delete data to fulfill GDPR European regulation.
 This will delete leads that have been inactive for 3 years.